 The inadequate Finnish artillery had been overhauled so that the Army was supported by modern field pieces adequately supplied with munitions.
 Despite these improvements, however, the Finnish Army was still basically an infantry army and was woefully lacking in the support services (especially radio communications) that were commonplace in most modern armies.
 The Army compensated for these deficiencies by the overall quality of its officers and men, although the war was to prove that Fins fought better when defending their homeland than in initiating offensive operations.

-The Army still suffered from two critical shortages: too few aircraft to protect the ground forces and inadequate anti-tank weapons to use against the well-armoured Russian T-34 and KV tank .
+The Army still suffered from two critical shortages: too few aircraft to protect the ground forces and inadequate anti-tank weapons to use against the well-armored Russian T-34 and KV heavy tank.
 The Army of 1944 was much as it had been in 1941 – well-trained and led but lacking in sufficient modern equipment.

 The Air Force was part of the Army but commanded by the Chief of Flying Troops.
-It was organised in five flying regiments and a number of independent units.
-Anti-aircraft artillery which in 1939 had been about 192 anti-aircraft guns of various calibres, had increased to nearly 700 by June 1941.
+It was organized in five flying regiments and a number of independent units.
+Anti-aircraft artillery which in 1939 had been about 192 anti-aircraft guns of various calibers, had increased to nearly 700 by June 1941.

 During the Continuation War the Finns split their units into smaller flights of about ten aircraft which could be deployed nearer the front and in the vicinity of the sector where they were required.

 By spring 1944, the Air Force had about 223 fighters and 106 bombers of various types, many old-fashioned, but at least four flights flew Me 109G s.